Isle Of Dogs

 The History Room

-The group has access to an extensive Collection of Photographic material both in its original format and digitally stored on a bespoke database kindly provided by the Island History Trust before its closer in 2013.
-It has recently been expanded to include a new collection and it is its aim to provide much more information as the previous collection mainly focusing on the end of the 2nd world war to present day.
+The group has access to an extensive Collection of Photographic material both in its original format and digitally stored on a bespoke database kindly provided by the Island History Trust before its closure in 2013.
+It has recently been expanded to include a new collection and it is its aim to provide much more information as the previous collection mainly focused on the end of the 2nd world war to present day.
 Should you require assistance in searching for your own family history or are seeking specific place names please feel free to contact us or use the links supplied by our friends and associates.

 1980s Tapestry Group